sdk1010/two-tier-flask-app/README.md

 Frontend: http://localhost
 Backend: http://localhost:5000

 Create the messages table in your MySQL database:

 Use a MySQL client or tool (e.g., phpMyAdmin) to execute the following SQL commands:

 CREATE TABLE messages (

     id INT AUTO_INCREMENT PRIMARY KEY,

     message TEXT

 );

 ## Interact with the app:

 Visit http://localhost to see the frontend.
 You can submit new messages using the form.

 Visit http://localhost:5000/insert_sql to insert a message directly into the messages table via an SQL query.

-## Cleaning Up
+## Cleaning Up:

 To stop and remove the Docker containers, press Ctrl+C in the terminal where the containers are running, or use the following command:

 docker-compose down

-## To run this two-tier application using without docker-compose
+## To run this two-tier application without using docker-compose:

-First create a docker image from Dockerfile docker build -t flaskapp .
+First create a docker image from Dockerfile.

+docker build -t flaskapp .

-Now, make sure that you have created a network using following command docker network create twotier
+Now, make sure that you have created a network using following command.

+docker network create twotier

-Attach both the containers in the same network, so that they can communicate with each other
+Attach both the containers in the same network, so that they can communicate with each other.

 i) MySQL container

 docker run -d --name mysql -v mysql-data:/var/lib/mysql -v ./message.sql:/docker-entrypoint-initdb.d/message.sql --network=twotier -e MYSQL_DATABASE=mydb -e MYSQL_USER=root -e MYSQL_ROOT_PASSWORD="admin" -p 3360:3360 mysql:5.7

 ii) Backend container

 docker run -d --name flaskapp -v mysql-data:/var/lib/mysql -v ./message.sql:/docker-entrypoint-initdb.d/message.sql --network=twotier -e MYSQL_HOST=mysql -e MYSQL_USER=root -e MYSQL_PASSWORD=admin -e MYSQL_DB=mydb -p 5000:5000 flaskapp:latest

-## Notes
+## Notes:

 Make sure to replace placeholders (e.g., your_username, your_password, your_database) with your actual MySQL configuration.